 In order to share configuration across several projects, these parameters can be defined in the file \${user.home}/.microej/.mmmconfig.
 This file uses the TOML format.
-Options names are the same, except the character \ is used as a separator instead of -.
+Parameters names are the same than the ones passed as system properties, except the character \ is used as a separator instead of - .
+The parameters defined in the [options] section are passed as system properties.
 Here is an example:

-Options defined in the [options] section are passed as system properties.